Bayesian Entropy Estimation for Countable Discrete Distributions: Entropy inference under DP and PYP priors

+We can construct an (approximately) flat improper distribution over $H$ on $[0,\infty]$ by setting $p(h,\gamma) = q(\gamma)$ for all $h$, where $q$ is any density on $[0,\infty)$.
+We call this the Pitman-Yor process mixture (PYM) prior.
+The induced prior on entropy is thus:

 where $p(\vpi| \gamma,h)$ denotes a PYP on $\vpi$ with parameters $\gamma,h$.
-The ability to adapt $q(\gamma)$ to a given problem greatly enhances PYM's flexibility.
-The PYM mixture priors resulting from two different choices of $q(\gamma)$ are both approximately flat on $H$, but each favors distributions with different tail behavior.
+We compare only three choices of $q(\gamma)$ here.
+However, the prior $q(\gamma)$ is not fixed, but may be adapted to reflect prior beliefs about the dataset at hand.
+A $q(\gamma)$ that places probability mass on larger $\gamma$ (near $1$) results in a prior that prefers heavy-tailed behavior and high entropy, whereas weight on small $\gamma$ prefers exponential-tailed distributions.
+As a result, priors with more mass on large $\gamma$ will also tend to yield wider credible intervals and higher estimates of entropy.
+PYM mixture priors resulting from different choices of $q(\gamma)$ are all approximately flat on $H$, but each favors distributions with different tail behavior; the ability to select $q(\gamma)$ greatly enhances the flexibility of PYM, allowing the practitioner to adapt it to her own data.

 Fig.~\ref{fig:pyparam}B shows samples from this prior under three different choices of $q(\gamma)$, for $h$ uniform on $[0,3]$.
-For the experiments, we use $q(\gamma) = \exp(-\frac{10}{1-\gamma}) \mathbf{1}_{\{\gamma < 1\}}$ which yields good results by weighting less on extremely heavy-tailed distributions.
-Combined with the likelihood, the posterior $p(d, \alpha|\vx) \propto p(\vx|d, \alpha) p(d, \alpha)$ quickly concentrates as more data are given, as demonstrated in Fig. \ref{fig:posterior:evidence:convergence}.
+For the experiments, we use $q(\gamma) = \exp(-\frac{10}{1-\gamma}) \mathbf{1}_{\{\gamma < 1\}}$ which yields good results by weighting less on extremely heavy-tailed distributions\footnote{In particular, the restriction $\gamma < 1$ omits the corner $d\rightarrow1$ and $\alpha\rightarrow -d$.
+In this region, one can obtain arbitrarily large prior variance over $H$ for a given mean.
+However, such priors have very heavy tails and seem poorly-suited to data with finite or exponential tails, and we therefore do not explore them further here.}.
+Combined with the likelihood, the posterior $p(d, \ConParInfinite|\vx) \propto p(\vx|d, \ConParInfinite) p(d, \ConParInfinite)$ quickly concentrates as more data are given, as demonstrated in Fig. \ref{fig:posterior:evidence:convergence}.